MizzouCreative/mizzoumvc/readme.txt

 Code reuse.
 We had a lot of similar code in every custom theme we built which led to a boilerplate theme, with the actual site running as a child theme.
 But then we had situations where we actually needed true parent->child themes, thus the framework was born.
 In addition, separation of concerns.
 Front-end developers can focus on the views and the back-end devs can concentrate on the models and controllers.

 = This framework doesn't really follow the MVC pattern!
 What gives? = No, no it doesn't.
 We don't do any create, read, update, etc. in wordpress.
 Everything is really just index().
 "MVC" has become similar to "kleenex" and "xerox" in that people use it (and understand it) to mean the separation of business logic from presentation.
 It's probably closest to MVP/Pasive view or Presentation Model, but even those don't match perfectly.
-Either way, the purpose is separation of concerns.
+Either way, the purpose is separation of concerns, keeping business logic out of the display.

 = What will I need in order to use this framework? =
 A compatible theme (see our starter theme) and familiarity with [Twig](http://twig.sensiolabs.org/).